JonathanWilbur/asn1-d/README.md

   - [x] `decode-der`
   - [x] `decode-ber`
   - [x] `decode-cer`
-- [ ] Fuzz testing to ensure `RangeError` is never thrown.
-If it is thrown, it means that there are vulnerabilities if compiled with `-boundscheck=off` flag.
-Google's [OSS-Fuzz](https://github.com/google/oss-fuzz) tool looks like a pretty promising way to test this.
-- [ ] Test really large items
-- [ ] Test that .length > 1000 octetStrings cannot modify their references (Specifically for CER, but might as well for others, too.)
 - [x] Test that all one-byte elements throw exceptions
 - [x] Test an OID with a node with a values 127, 128, and 0.
 - [x] Test even more significant mathematical values with `realType()`: